NathanLouth/DebianKiosk/README.md

         Specify which browser to use.
 Valid options are: chrome (will install Google Chrome)
             chromium (will install Chromium)

+    --url
+        Specify the URL to display in kiosk mode.
+Encloses the URL in quotes.

+    --nourl
+        Don't use default url of https://example.com and open on the chrome(ium) new tab page

 If no browser, audio card, or audio device is specified, they default to Chromium, 0, and 0, respectively.